BlackBeltTechnology/judo-meta-asm/openspec/changes/archive/2025-12-07-add-java-validation-framework/design.md

 ## Context

-The ASM (Abstract Syntax Model) module wraps the EMF/Ecore metamodel and provides validation via Epsilon Validation Language (EVL).
+The ASM (Architecture Specific Model) module wraps the EMF/Ecore metamodel and provides validation via Epsilon Validation Language (EVL).
 The ESM module has successfully implemented a dual-validation approach using the Judo Zeta framework, enabling both EVL and native Java validation to run in parallel with identical results.

 **Stakeholders:**
 - Developers maintaining ASM validation rules